Skip to main content

 Testosterone is a primary signaling molecule, a steroid hormone that communicates with cells throughout your body.
 Its responsibilities extend far beyond the development of male secondary sexual characteristics.
 Think of it as a master regulator for a host of metabolic processes.

 It influences how your body manages energy, builds and maintains muscle mass, stores fat, and even how it manages inflammation.
-When are suboptimal, these processes can become dysregulated.
+When testosterone levels are suboptimal, these processes can become dysregulated.
 This dysregulation is where the initial connection to cardiovascular health begins.

 For instance, low testosterone is frequently associated with an increase in visceral fat, the metabolically active fat that surrounds your organs.
 This type of fat is a known contributor to insulin resistance, a condition where your cells become less responsive to the hormone insulin.
-Over time, can lead to elevated blood sugar levels and systemic inflammation, both of which place significant stress on your blood vessels and heart.
+Over time, insulin resistance can lead to elevated blood sugar levels and systemic inflammation, both of which place significant stress on your blood vessels and heart.

 Understanding the relationship between testosterone and metabolic function is the first step in appreciating its influence on long-term cardiovascular wellness.